Elizabeth Saye and Sele (nee Turner) 1741-1816

 "Yes", said Lady Hawke, "I have never printed yet."

-"Did you indeed ?" cried Lady Saye in an ecstacy.
+"Did you indeed ?" cried Lady Saye in an ecstasy.
 "Sister do you know Miss Burney saw your name in the newspapers, about the play! "

-"Did she", said lady Hawke, smiling cpmplacently.
+"Did she", said Lady Hawke, smiling complacently.
 "But I really did not write it; I never wrote a play in my life."

 "Well", cried Lady Saye, "but do repeat that sweet part that I am so fond of you know what I mean; Miss Burney must hear it, out of your novel you know!"